MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ## Summon the Main menu whenever you need it

 When working with a complex machine in a busy environment, you need the right holographic information at your fingertips at the right time to help you with your work, but after getting the answer you need, you also need to be able to minimize holographic information quickly so that you can continue with your work.
 The Main menu makes it very quick and easy to access the information you need but also helps avoid holographic clutter because it doesn't follow you around in your environment.
-But you don't have to remember where you put it in your environment.
-Whenever you need to switch activities, just look at the palm of your hand again to bring the Main menu to you.
+If you need to access it again to switch activities, you don't have to remember where you put it in your environment.
+Just look at the palm of your hand again to **bring the Main menu to you**.

+For example, let's say you're you're an operator and you're using a guide to learn how to do a procedure.
+You're not sure ayou need to consult a remote expert about a complex guide step.

 When the Main menu is open, you can also move it wherever you want by grabbing it with your hand(s).
 You can also pivot it, if needed.